CsabaDu/CsabaDu.DynamicTestData/README.md

 **Extensibility**: (Updated v1.4.0)
 - The framework is highly extensible.
 You can add new dynamic data source classes or test data types to suit your needs.
 You can extend the recent implementations or create new ones with implementing `ITestData` derived interfaces.
 - Using exceptionally different optional `ArgsCode?` is extensible, either with functionts and processes.
 (New v1.2.0)
-- `PropertiesToArgs` method of `ITestData` interface is useful for passing the selected properties of the `TestData` instance to a test framework defined test data type.
+- `PropertiesToArgs` and `ToParams` methods of `ITestData` interface are useful for passing the selected properties of the `TestData` instance to a test framework defined test data type.
+(Updated 1.5.0)
+- `IExpected` interface facilitates to early access primary type argument value of generic data type instances via non-generic base interface types.
+(New 1.5.0)

 ## Quick Start
 (Updated v1.1.0)